Expedition: The Great Escape: 2014-15

 On a budget – Jati Homestay

 We were on the ground floor overlooking Hindu statues and a small, hazy tropical paddock with a stream and visiting geese.
 Outside our room was a sofa we could sit back in and enjoy the view.
-You can get lost in the scene so easily and forget very quickly that the homestay is situated so close to the main road.
-It is so peaceful and I couldn’t hear a single vehicle.
+You can get lost in the scene so easily you quickly forget that the homestay is situated so close to the main road.
+It is so peaceful.

 Things to See and Do